SFU-MARS/reward-shaping-ttr/README.md

 # reward-shaping-ttr
-This repo focus on the research topic about reward shaping via optimal control theory
+This repo focus on the research topic about reward shaping via optimal control theory.
+[since this repo only contains code file, the code may not run properly without certain large data file which is not uploaded.
+Remember to check .gitignore]

 ## Basic Requirement